Renormalization Group Evolution for In-medium Energy Correlators: Introduction

 Starting with a factorization tailored for the EEC in heavy-ion collisions, we derive the renormalization group (RG) equation that governs its scale evolution.
 We begin by computing the medium-modified jet functions for both quark- and gluon-initiated jets within this framework.
 These jet functions capture the leading modifications to collinear radiation to first order in the opacity of the QGP and form a key ingredient in the resummation of large logarithms.
 We then carry out leading-logarithmic (LL) resummation and compare our theoretical predictions with experimental data from heavy-ion collisions.
 The results demonstrate that the EEC is a sensitive probe of medium-induced modifications, with the potential to discriminate between different underlying dynamics of parton energy loss and transport.
 By combining a rigorous effective field theory framework with phenomenologically relevant observables, this work provides a model-independent baseline for interpreting jet substructure measurements in heavy-ion collisions and opens the door to more precise constraints on QGP properties.

 These results are important for at least three reasons.
 First, in $e^+e^-$ and proton--proton collisions, the anomalous dimensions of the EEC have proven to be a robust feature, enabling the extraction of fundamental quantities such as the strong coupling constant.
 It is, therefore, natural to ask whether medium effects also induce corrections to the anomalous dimension, allowing the strength of jet--medium interactions to be extracted in a similarly robust manner.
 Second, the identification of a regime in which medium effects manifest solely as corrections to the anomalous dimension is of intrinsic interest, as it would indicate that the medium directly modifies the scale evolution of jets.
 This would provide a particularly transparent test of the picture of in-medium parton shower dynamics.
 Third, such a mechanism may also help explain the unexpectedly strong $p_T$ dependence observed in $p$--Pb data~\cite{Liang-Gilman:2025gjl}, thereby offering a new perspective on experimental observations.
+In the future, the in-medium EEC approach developed here can be extended to heavy flavor~\cite{Andronic:2015wma,Boer:2024ylx,Xing:2024yrb} for example including recent insights into quarkonium production~\cite{Copeland:2023wbu,Copeland:2025osx,Copeland:2025vop}.